-Rafael, Certified Iyengar Yoga Teacher, has developed an acute understanding of muscle function and disfunction.
-This journey began with a search for relief from debilitating chronic back pain in the 80’s.
-In the 90’s he organized the first Teacher Training program in the KC Metro, under Senior Iyengar Yoga instructors.
+Rafael, Certified Iyengar Yoga Teacher (CIYT), has developed an acute understanding of muscle function and disfunction.
+This journey began with a search for relief from debilitating chronic back pain resulting from a gymnastics injury when 16.

 Trice weekly chiropractic visits beginning in 1981 enabled Rafael to begin studying Aikido, a non-competitive martial art.
 By that time he had relinquished competitive Judo and the teaching of it altogether (just before his test for third degree).